Payment Gateways

 Looking at the data, we can compare the performance of payment gateways across currencies.
 Here, much like for declines, we can see that gateways that have very low latency rates in one currency are seldom top performers in other currencies.
 That means that for a merchant to select a single gateways to service all the currencies they market in means frustrating a large proportion of their customer base.

-The chart here illustrates that point.
-We've selected a basket of high-volume currencies, and identified the gateways with the lowest latency rates by currency in a sample of transactions.
+We selected 10 of high-volume currencies, and identified the gateways with the lowest latency rates by currency in a sample of transactions in the last 36 months.
 Then we marked each with its own color.
 You can immediately see the diversity of gateways across the top 3 across currencies.
 There is very little consistency, as a top performer in one currency is often not in the top 3 three for another.

 This becomes particularly challenging when you consider that your business is trying to expand into new markets.
-And if you move into the new market and provide a poor purchase experience for your customers, you're less likely to gain traction in that geography.
+If you move into the new market and provide a poor purchase experience for your customers, you're less likely to gain traction in that geography.

 As your business grows internationally, you need to have the ability to accept payments in the regions where your customers are and where you want to sell.
-Without coverage, you set the bar very high for a customer to make a purchase.
-This challenge becomes even more apparent when you recognize that in our analysis we found thirty currencies that had a single gateway covering them.
+Without coverage, you create a source of friction for a customer to make a purchase.
+This challenge becomes even more apparent when you recognize that in our analysis we found 10 currencies that had a single gateway covering them.

-When looking at breadth of coverage across geographies, we found that the the average currency was supported by just three payment gateways.
-That suggests that a global strategy with one payment gateway can be difficult to manage because you may find that the currencies that you want to support are only covered by a basket of gateways versus a single provider.
+When looking at breadth of coverage across geographies, we found that the median currency was supported by only seven payment gateways.
+This makes a global strategy with one payment gateway impossible to manage because you may find that the currencies that you want to support are not all covered by a single gateway.
 Again, by working with multiple gateways and selecting which to use for a particular currency gives you the flexibility to expand into the markets you want to target.

 Should I Choose One Gateway that Supports Multiple Currencies?